matallui/artico/README.md

 ## Usage

-Please refer to the each package/example directory for usage information.
+Please refer to the each package/app directory for usage information.

 ## References

  - [PeerJS] - This project was inspired by PeerJS and aims at being as simple as PeerJS, while covering more complex scenarios.
  - [Socket.io] - Used as the connection protocol between peers and the signaling server.
- - [simple-peer] - Artico uses [simple-peer] as the core `RTCPeerConnection` abstraction and will continue to do so for the time being.
+ - [simple-peer] - [@rtco/peer] is heavily inspired by [simple-peer] and maintains similar goals.
  - [RTCMultiConnection] - Artico aims at providing advanced features found in this great project.